 Graduate Certificates in Writing

 Those who wish to pursue quality graduate instruction in creative writing, but do not wish to complete the 35-hour Master of Arts in Writing degree or the 65-hour MFA degree, may apply to the School of Writing’s Graduate Certificate in Writing program.
 Certificate students earn 15 hours of academic credit while completing a semester of study, which could be used as the first semester towards the MAW or MFA.
 The certificate program provides in-depth study of an area of writing so students can improve, even excel, in their chosen area of interest.
-Certificate students join MAW and MFA students in existing courses taught by School of Writing faculty in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, or stage (screenwriting or playwriting).
+Certificate students join MAW and MFA students in existing courses taught by School of Writing faculty in fiction; poetry; creative nonfiction; writing for children and young adults; writing for TV, screen, or stage (screenwriting or playwriting); or professional writing.

 Certificate admission standards are the same as for the MFA and MAW.
 A BA or BS is the minimum education requirement.
 Graduate Certificate credits may be transferred to the MAW or MFA for one semester of credit.